ar8372/EV-Enrouting/README.md

 ## Our algorithm solves 3 main problems:
  * Finding Best Route
- * Finding Optimal Charging Station Location
+ * Finding Optimal Charging Station Placement Location
  * Dealing with Overhead on Charging Stations

 Below we will see demo of these:-